bonny/nvweb/readme.md

 ### Working on now

-- mark notes to be downloaded
+- download full note data from dropbox, for notes marked as to be downloaded
 - delete notes when .tag = "deleted"
-- download full note data from dropbox, for notes marked as to be downloaded
-- document note storage format

 ### Soon